aichholzer/zsh/README.md

 * Follow the prompts (if any)
 * Enjoy!

 **Note:** The required [Powerline](https://github.com/powerline/fonts) fonts are already installed.
-However, f you are using [iTerm2](https://www.iterm2.com/) you might need to set the font manually to any of them.
+However, if you are using [iTerm2](https://www.iterm2.com/) you might need to set the font manually to any of them.

 ![Manual font setting](./fonts.png)